vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/home.md

   - Layout
 ---

-`vuepress-theme-hope` allows you to enable a blog-style homepage.
+`vuepress-theme-hope` allows you to enable a blog-style and a portfolio style homepage.

-You need to set `layout: BlogHome` and `home: true` in the frontmatter of homepage.

 <!-- more -->

+## Blog Style Homepage

+Set `layout: BlogHome` and `home: true` in the frontmatter of homepage.

 ![Homepage screenshot](./assets/blog-light.jpg#light)
 ![Homepage screenshot](./assets/blog-dark.jpg#dark)

-## Homepage information

 You can use `heroText` to set the main title and `tagline` to set the subtitle.